Visualising War and Peace

 In the podcast, Jaremey helps us to visualise the war-to-peace transitions experienced by ex-combatants and veterans as life-long journeys, which can be injurious for many.
 He exposes the myth of 'return' (as if people can simply pick up the threads of their pre-war lives); discusses differences in perceptions and framings of ex-combatants and veterans; and reflects on the limitations of many DDR programmes.

-In exploring Jaremey's work in this space, we discuss the ethics and dynamics of Participatory Action Research (PAR) and Jaremey's efforts to involve young peacebuilders as knowledge-producers and research designers, rather than as objects of study.
-He sets out his approach in Hustling, Cycling, Peacebuilding and What is the benefit of this project?, among other publications.
+In exploring Jaremey's work, we discuss the ethics and dynamics of Participatory Action Research (PAR) and Jaremey's efforts to involve young peacebuilders as knowledge-producers and research designers, not objects of study.
+He sets out his approach in Hustling, Cycling, Peacebuilding and What is the benefit of this project?.

 Music composed by Jonathan Young